Are you looking for the best things to do in Munich in winter? This guide is ready to help out – keep reading!

 2. Sample Bavaria’s Traditional Dishes and Beer During a Night Out

-Those after indulging their taste buds with the best of Bavaria’s traditional dishes and beer should definitely add this evening tour to their bucket list.
+Those who plan to indulge their taste buds with the best of Bavaria’s traditional dishes and beer should add this evening tour to their bucket list.

 Head to one of the city’s finest old beer halls to sip different varieties of the world’s finest beer and savor some traditional Bavarian food, such as cheese and meats, on a Bavarian Food Platter.